-Financial Assets Subsequent measurement, profit and loss Financial assets to FVTPL These assets are subsequently measured at reasonable value.
-Net gains or losses, including gains for interests or dividends, shall be recognized in results.
+Financial Assets Subsequent measurement and gains and losses Financial assets at FVTPL These assets are subsequently measured at fair value.
+Net gain and losses, including any interest or dividend income, are recognized in profit or loss.
 Financial assets at amortized cost These assets are subsequently measured at amortized cost using the effective interest method.
-The amortized cost is reduced for impairment losses.
-Interest income, profit and exchange losses, as well as impairment, shall not be recognize in results.
-Any profit or loss [illegible] shall be recognized in results.
+The amortized cost is reduced by impariment losses.
+Interest income, foreign exchange gains and losses and impairment are recognized in profit or loss.
+Any gain or loss on derecognition is recognized in profit or loss.